StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 ## The View Details pane

-When you first open a view, the View Details pane will be visible on the right side of the StackState UI.
+When you first open a view, the View Details pane will be visible on the right-hand side of the StackState UI.
 This shows the following information:

 * **View properties** - the view health state, query and last updated timestamp.
 * **Components** - a summary of the number of components in the view.